-To be eligible for the College - Now scholarship, high school students are required to take at least 15 Ozarka College credit hours during high school, maintain a minimum of a 2.75 grade point average in College courses, and graduate from High School.
-Once eligibility requirements are met, Ozarka College will waive any remaining tuition and fee charges after federal, state, and institutional scholarships are applied.
+To be eligible for the College - Now scholarship, high school students are required to take at least 15 Ozarka College credit hours during high school.
+Upon completing the minimum number of Ozarka College credit hours, and maintaining a 2.75 or higher grade point average in the courses, and graduating from High School; Ozarka College will waive any remaining tuition and fee charges after federal, state, and institutional scholarships are applied.
 The tuition and fee waiver applies only to the Fall semester directly following an eligible student's high school graduation.